+OLLI is run by our members on a volunteer basis.
 OLLI simply would not exist without the dedication of our volunteers.
 They are the creative source for all courses, clubs, special events, social activities, publications, and classroom services.
 Make new friends and connect with fellow OLLI members by volunteering.
 It's satisfying and very rewarding-even life-altering, for many OLLI volunteers.